YagoGu/web-host-docker/README.md

-# Projecte 3 ASIX
+# Project 3 ASIR

-## Para inciar todo simplemente hay que utilizar el comando:
+This repository was the final project on my studies.
+It runs an NGINX, DNS and mySQL services to create a full werbhosting service on docker with a few clients to test it.

+## To initialize everything use this command:

   -docker-compose up --build

-## Para apagar todo simplemente hay que hacer

-  -CTRL + C (en el mismo terminal en el que se ha relizado el comando anterior)

-  -docker-compose down (tambien en el mismo terminal)
+## To turn off everythingÑ

+  -CTRL + C (use this in the same terminal as the first command)

+  -docker-compose down (same as the last command)